Tracy’s body got her lots of attention. She could’ve monetized it, big-time. So what did she do? Nothing.

 Compare it to this:

 “Hi J-Ryze!
-I found you through your tattoo article, which I loved!
-I’ve an opportunity I feel would help us both.
+I found you through your How To Get An Hourglass Body article, which I loved!
+I’m offering an opportunity I feel would help us both.
 It’s part of my upcoming #BeautysNotASize campaign.
-I have 9,000 followers to expose your work to and though proceeds are going to charity, I’ve set aside a budget, if we can work something out.
+I have 9,000 followers to expose your work to… and although proceeds are going to charity, I’ve set aside a small budget, in the hopes we can work something out.
 Please let me know, and here’s a high-res photo from my portfolio to use for whatever you want.
 Looking forward to talking with you.”

-You get people on board by writing from the heart.
+That’s a very respectful, sincere, appealing offer.
+It has a lot of persuasive elements to it.
+You get people on board by writing from the heart and packing in the value.
 Put love into it.
-Aim to help the person you’re writing to.
-Look how this paragraph is jam-packed with value, it shows that the writer:
+Aim to really help the potential collaborator you’re writing to.
+The above example shows that the writer:

 A. Stands for something. (“#BeautysNotASize”)